sengac/gitfeatures-spec/0BzqRjKt-PIvtNbKyl2nz.md

 Wu Wei (flow state) is about using intelligence, Confucianism (like Scientific Management) uses muscle.
 This can clearly be seen in Chinese society - particularly today.

-**If you choose to develop in an agile way, you must know and use intelligent shortcuts.**
+**If you choose to develop in an agile way, you must know and use intelligent shortcuts and this is what GitFeatures intends to help you with.**